 In the DAPA-HF study, events of DKA were reported in 3 patients with type 2 diabetes mellitus in the dapagliflozin group and none in the placebo group.
-In the DELIVER study, events of DKA were reported in 2 patients with type 2 diabetes mellitus in the dapagliflozin group and none in the placebo group.

 In the DAPA-CKD study, events of DKA were not reported in any patient in the dapagliflozin group and in 2 patients with type 2 diabetes mellitus in the placebo group.